Kristina01111000/Drws_site/README.md

 12/12
 For next week:
-- Finalize dr m listeners email -> write the email and talk about it next week
-- Get the podcast dates and then get the emails set for a blast when they are put up
 - Maybe make a page about all of the podcasts so that people can go look at them
 - Make it on growingholistically
 - Make it on syracusenaturalhealing